DreamingInBinary/Swiftjective-C/_posts/2020-6-10-The-Big-Update.md

 - Twitter: Setting up a real campaign had a good R.O.I.
 - Reddit: Extremely hit and miss.

 But this all firms up what I've always known: If you want the numbers, you need the press.
-The man at the top of the mountain didn't fall there, he had press that rocket launched him to the top.
+The man at the top of the mountain didn't fall there, he had press that rocket launched him to the top[^1].

-> The other sales bump I had this year was when Andy made Spend Stack his Pick of the Week on [Macbreak][8].

 You might think this bit of the post is entirely frustrating.
 I get it, of course press helps.
 You don't need an MBA to figure that out.